Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         and if there are any authentication
         or other conditions required.
-     2. The [=Ingest source=]  MUST initiate a media ingest connection by posting the [=CMAF header=] after step 1
+     2. The [=Ingest source=]  MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1
-     3. The [=Ingest source=] SHALL transmit the CMAF fragments comprising the track to the Receiving Entity once they become available.
-In this case, a single POST request message body MUST contain at least one or more CMAF fragments carried as the body of that request.
+     3. The [=Ingest source=] SHALL transmit the one or more CMAF fragments comprising the track to the Receiving Entity once they become available.
+In this case, a single POST request message body MUST contain at least one or more CMAF fragments in the body of that request.
      4. The [=Ingest source=]  SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length is unknown at the start of transmission